 CHAPTER 1: INTRODUCTION

 This thesis will follow a progressive flow beginning with a discussion of the topic.
 Chapter 2 will provide a high-level review of what AM is, the different methods employed within AM, and why this approach might be taken.
 To understand the strengths and weaknesses of AM, we will also need to briefly review its counterpart, subtractive manufacturing.
 The discussion will then move on to introduce Pressure Vessels (PVs).
 The two types of PVs will be introduced and their applications within spacecraft will also be discussed.
-T

 Chapter 3 will begin by investigating the standards, methods, and procedures set forth by ASME’s Boiler and Pressure Vessel Code Section VIII, Rules for Construction of Pressure Vessels Division 1 standard.
 Here we will cover the Society’s information regarding how a spherical PV should be designed, how to determine the PV’s performance limitations and what test requirements should be employed to ensure that the PV is safe for use.
 This review will also include a review of the ASME standards on the use of weldments for constructing the spherical PV.
 Once we understand how to calculate the required geometries for our PV, we will then be able to research previous applications of spherical PVs for spacecraft.